Install Chrome Extension Chrome Extension

 Is the MINI MINI Countryman U25 worth buying used? +

-The MINI MINI Countryman U25 is a good choice as a used car — 2 of 5 engine variants are rated 'Good Choice'.
+Caution is advised with the MINI MINI Countryman U25 — 2 of 5 engine variants are rated 'Stay Away!'.
+The engine choice is crucial.

 What horsepower variants are available for the MINI MINI Countryman U25? +